rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 <a name="0.1.31.2">0.1.31.2</a> Treat facing pages or pages on successive leaves in different languages or scripts as a single source of information.

 <a name="0.1.31.3">0.1.31.3</a> However, if the manifestation bears a cover or case issued with the resource that contains all the elements typically given on a title page and has more recent information than that provided on the title page, title sheet, or title card (e.g., a later edition statement and publication date), choose the cover as the preferred source of information.
-Make a [Note on title](/DCRMR/title/Note-on-title/) to indicate that the cover has been chosen as the preferred source (see [1.29.31.1](/DCRMR/title/Note-on-title/#1.29.31.1)).
+Make a note to indicate that the cover has been chosen as the preferred source (see [1.29.31.1](/DCRMR/title/Note-on-title/#1.29.31.1)).

 >Example:
 ><CITE>Poetry of animated nature illustrated : a chaste, interesting and instructive present for juveniles. -- Second edition. -- Philadelphia : Published by Robert A. Smith, 1848</CITE>
->Note on title: <CITE>Title, edition statement, and imprint taken from printed wrapper.</CITE>
+Note on manifestation: <CITE>Title, edition statement, and imprint taken from printed wrapper.<CITE>
->Title page reads: <CITE>Poetry of animated nature illustrated.
+> (Title page reads: Poetry of animated nature illustrated.
 In a series of numbers.
-Philadelphia: Published by Robert A. Smith, 1846</CITE>
+Philadelphia: Published by Robert A. Smith, 1846)
+> (*Comment*: Information is transcribed in four elements: Title proper; Other title information; Edition statement and Publication statement.
+The example is formatted according to ISBD for clarity)

 ### 0.1.32 Single-sheet manifestations